mumbleskates/bilrost/README.md

 * **"ignore"**: Must be alone, with no tag or other attribute.
 This causes the field to be ignored by the generated message implementation.
 An expression may be provided to this attribute, overriding the value that field will be initialized to.
-If any fields in a message are ignored without an initializer expression, they are initialized from the whole struct's `Default` impl, and the struct must implement `Default` to implement `Message`.
+If any fields in a message are ignored and do not have either an initializer expression or a [default field value][defaultfieldval], they are initialized from the whole struct's `Default` impl, and the struct must implement `Default` to implement `Message`.

   Ignored fields are not currently considered compatible with distinguished decoding.